Rebbica007/ProductionLineOOP/README.md

 ## Demonstration

 ![](oop3003.gif)

 ## Documentation

 JavaDoc is in the IDE.

 ## Diagrams

 <img src="https://i.ibb.co/BNLH0Nq/diagrams.png" alt="diagrams" border="0"></a>

 ## Getting Started

 First you need to download IntelliJ (https://www.google.com/url?q=https%3A%2F%2Fwww.jetbrains.com%2Fidea%2Fdownload%2F&sa=D&sntz=1&usg=AFQjCNE_PgkWWh-ZuOBH6MD2d0a8HcXUWA ) or another IDE that will run JavaFX.
 You will need Java 11 JDK (https://www.google.com/url?q=https%3A%2F%2Fjdk.java.net%2Farchive%2F&sa=D&sntz=1&usg=AFQjCNGwG_cwrP8Dtz6zkHr2Wxjz1-HGCg ) and SDK (https://www.google.com/url?q=https%3A%2F%2Fgluonhq.com%2Fproducts%2Fjavafx%2F&sa=D&sntz=1&usg=AFQjCNG5akTTb_MlF5BmoCOmRJTChO_cLQ ) to run the project (additionally you can use Java 8 JDK and SDK but you will need to change the version under project structure when you open it).
-You will also need
-H2 downloaded (https://www.google.com/url?q=https%3A%2F%2Fwww.h2database.com%2Fhtml%2Fmain.html&sa=D&sntz=1&usg=AFQjCNE13ZojBzC3TFQrckdHkhQj-cPn-w ) and Scenebuilder (https://www.google.com/url?q=https%3A%2F%2Fgluonhq.com%2Fproducts%2Fscene-builder%2F&sa=D&sntz=1&usg=AFQjCNFAj9kP87nkoEPWc9GSwux6cctk0w ).
+You will also need H2 downloaded (https://www.google.com/url?q=https%3A%2F%2Fwww.h2database.com%2Fhtml%2Fmain.html&sa=D&sntz=1&usg=AFQjCNE13ZojBzC3TFQrckdHkhQj-cPn-w ) and Scene Builder (https://www.google.com/url?q=https%3A%2F%2Fgluonhq.com%2Fproducts%2Fscene-builder%2F&sa=D&sntz=1&usg=AFQjCNFAj9kP87nkoEPWc9GSwux6cctk0w ).
 After you install IntelliJ, you can download the project and open the main file.
 You need to make sure you set up H2 to point to the resource folder.
 After you have everything set up, you should be able to run the project and see the different styles applied to the GUI.

 ## Built With

  - IntelliJ - This is a new IDE to me.
 I only know the basics.
- - Scenebuilder - This is a new software to me.
+ - Scene Builder - This is a new software to me.
 I only know the basics.
- - H2 dadabase builder - This is a new system to me.
+ - H2 database software - This is a new system to me.
 I only know the basics.
  - Java 8/ Java 11 JDK - Java 8 is better for JavaFX

 ## Contributing